About Our Fair

 - Biological Science B

 Great care should be taken in selecting the category for competition that best matches the project.
-The following descriptions should be of assistance in making the most appropriate decisions.
+The following descriptions should be of assistance in making the most appropriate decisions for Elementary, Junior and Senior Projects.
 Download a complete list of topics in each category and see detailed descriptions of the ISEF categories on the ISEF web site.
-All Elementary students are in a single category - Elementary.

 Biological Science A